 Visit Kaw Point Park to see the beautiful scenery and learn more about the Lewis and Clark Expedition.
 The park is open from 7am to 10pm daily.

-Kaw Point Park Gardens have received the Gardens of Excellence fromthe Missouri Prairie Foundation and our native wildflower gardens have been included on their website.
+Kaw Point Park Gardens has received the Gardens of Excellence from the Missouri Prairie Foundation and our native wildflower gardens have been included on their website.
 Check it out!!

 Your donation allows restoration and maintenance of Kaw Point Park to continue.